Cosmology with voids: Cosmological parameter estimation from voids

 to keep numerical values close to unity.
 The theoretical values, $y_i^{\text{(theory)}}$\, come from using the measured depths $\dep_i$ in equation~\eqref{eq:Heffnonlin} with a given set of parameters $\Omm$, $\Oml$ and $h$.
 The ``uncertainties'' $\sigma_i$ in the expression for $\chi^2$ are

 where the $\sigma_y$ and $\sigma_{\dep}$ correspond to noise levels in outflow and depth respectively.
 The quantities $f$ and $\eta = \Heff/\Hfid$ are determined for a given model at the redshift of the $i^\text{th}$ void.
 The noise model adopted here is that measurements have normally distributed fractional errors at a level $\relerr \sim 0.001$--0.1.
-By including the noise at some tunable level, we can identify correlations in fitted parameters and assess the impact of observational errors.
+By including the noise at some tunable level, we can identify correlations in fitted parameters that are clearly the result of the cosmology and not numerical artifacts or the result of our use of an approximation for theoretical predictions.
+While not our focus here, the addition of tunable noise also allows us to explore the impact of observational errors.

 We use a maximum-likelihood approach to fit measurements with model parameters.
-In this framework, a likelihood function $\cal{P}$ returns the probability of obtaining specific measurements ($\dep$, $\Heff$) given a set of model parameters ($\Omm$, $\Oml$, $h$).
+In this framework, a likelihood function $\cal{P}$ returns the probability of obtaining specific measurements ($\dep$, $\Heff$) given a set of model parameters $\Omm$, $\Oml$, and $h$ (the curvature contribution is derived from $1 = \Omm + \Oml + \Omk$).
 Fitting measurements with models amounts to sampling and maximizing $\cal{P}$ in parameter space.
 We use the \texttt{emcee} Markov-chain Monte Carlo (MCMC) package \cite{emcee} to do the sampling, with multiple ``walkers'' mapping out the probability distribution $\cal{P}$ in the domain $\Omm = [0.045,1]$, $\Oml = [0,1]$, $h = [0.5, 0.9]$.
 We use uninformative priors (all models in this domain are equally likely).
 We thus distribute the starting location of the walkers in parameter space with a low-discrepancy quasirandom number generator (\texttt{scipy.qmc}).
 We determine best-fits from the global maximum of the likelihood function as mapped by the MCMC walkers; we obtain uncertainties and correlations between parameters from the distribution of samples in parameter space.

 Output from the MCMC sampling highlights the cosmological information contained in voids.
 The panels showing corner plots in Figure~\ref{fig:searchideal} illustrate likelihood samples from one, two and three voids, each at a unique redshift.
 All of the depths and outflows have small ($\relerr=0.1$\%) uncertainties.
 With a single void at $z=0$ and one data point $(\dep_1,y_1)$ (upper panel), the likelihood distribution for $h$ is the narrowest compared with the search domain.
 The void thus contains the most information about the Hubble parameter.
 The fit is significantly less sensitive to the matter density parameter $\Omm$.
 However, $\Omm$ and $h$ are strongly anticorrelated.
 Thus if $h$ is known \textit{a priori}, $\Omm$ may be more accurately determined.
 The likelihood distribution for $\Oml$ is flat and there is no apparent correlations with other parameters.
 We conclude that a single void, a snapshot in cosmic time, offers little information about cosmic acceleration.